by Linda Barth

 “Sure!”
 Samantha turns to me.
 “You really shouldn’t miss out on pancakes!”

-I can’t help smiling at her, but I feel a rush of gratitude for Brooke’s understanding, too.
+I can’t help smiling at her, and I feel a rush of gratitude for Brooke’s understanding, too.

 “Sounds like a plan!”
 I untangle myself from the bedding and remember to shove my feet into slippers before they touch the cold stone floor.
 I give my baby a kiss and am so pleased to see it makes her stop wriggling and whimpering for a moment.
 I want to think it’s because she knows I’m back and I’ll take care of her, I’ll be there for her again.
 Always.